WILL I GO TO JAIL FOR A DUI?

 Will I go to jail for a DUI in Pennsylvania?
-This is a question that I am often asked and the answer depends on a number of factors.
+This is a question that we are often asked and the answer depends on a number of factors.

 Example #1: The accused was stopped at a routine traffic stop and was charged with DUI.
 They have never had any prior substantial criminal matter on their record.
 They have had a few traffic tickets here and there, but no misdemeanor or felony convictions.
 This individual would likely be permitted to enter a diversionary court and jail would not be a condition in their case.